Jaspersoft/jrs-rest-php-client/README.md

 Requirements
 -------------
-To use this wrapper, you will need:
+To use this client, you will need:
 - PHP (version >=5.3)
 - PEAR Package Manager (http://pear.php.net)
 - XML_Serializer PEAR package (dependency soon to be removed!)